 Ignoring What the Market Is Telling You

 Showings without offers are feedback.
-Consistent comments about price are feedback.
+Repeated comments about price are feedback.
 Time on market is feedback.
-The market communicates clearly.
-The question is whether sellers are listening.
+Buyer behaviour communicates clearly — the question is how that information is being used.

 Hypothetical Scenario

-Extended time on market compounds the problem.
-Buyers start wondering what's wrong with the home rather than what's wrong with the price.
-The longer a listing sits, the harder it gets, even if you eventually drop to the right number.
+Extended time on market can compound the challenge.
+Buyers may begin to wonder what is wrong with the home rather than what is wrong with the price.
+The longer a listing sits at an unresponsive price point, the harder it can be to recover momentum — even after a reduction to a more competitive level.

 • Is pricing aligned with what comparable homes have actually sold for in the last 60 days?

-• Is the home positioned competitively against what's currently active on the market?
+• Is the home positioned competitively against what's currently active on the market at the same price point?

-• Does the condition and presentation justify the asking price?
+• Does the condition and presentation support the asking price for buyers viewing it in person?

-• Does the strategy reflect current market conditions, not last year's market?
+• Does the strategy reflect current market conditions, not conditions from a previous market period?

-• Is showing feedback being evaluated objectively, or being dismissed?
+• Is showing feedback being reviewed objectively as market data, or being set aside?

 Reciprocity Logo The data relating to real estate on this website comes in part from the MLS® Reciprocity program of either the Greater Vancouver REALTORS® (GVR), the Fraser Valley Real Estate Board (FVREB) or the Chilliwack and District Real Estate Board (CADREB).
 Real estate listings held by participating real estate firms are marked with the MLS® logo and detailed information about the listing includes the name of the listing agent.
 This representation is based in whole or part on data generated by either the GVR, the FVREB or the CADREB which assumes no responsibility for its accuracy.
 The materials contained on this page may not be reproduced without the express written consent of either the GVR, the FVREB or the CADREB.